AlessioGr/NotQuests-Docs/docs/tutorials/getting-started.md

 ### Category predefined progress order:

 (todo, still need to write this up.
-Works like the predefined progress order for quests > objectives, but for category > quests)
+Works like the predefined progress order for quests > objectives, but for category > quests.
+Super useful, this can make your life VERY easy and speed things up by a lot)

 ## What next?